emaforlin/emaForlin/README.md

 My dream is work as an SRE.

-Currently not working on any company, but I'm ready to be hired.
+Currently not working on any company, but I'm ready to start.

 # Skills 🏹